From our kitchens to yours: Recipes from around the world

 - Place leaves in boiling water.
 Boil for 10-15 minutes, until tender.

 - Check malakwang sauce for taste.
 If too sour, add baking soda and boil for several more minutes.
 Remove from heat.

 - Check sauce again for taste.
 If too sour, drain all liquid and replace with clean water.

 - Add odii and stir vigorously into a moderately thick paste.

 - Put malakwang sauce back on heat and warm to serving temperature.
 Serve with cooked sweet potatoes or choice of meat.

-Traditional food in Timor-Leste also varies distinctly by region, because it’s made up primarily of what’s found locally — things like corn, red and black beans, fish, pumpkin and different types of leaves.
-And even this has become less predictable during the pandemic, as food shortages have occurred in stores and markets and forced many people to eat less or differently than they normally would.
+Traditional food in Timor-Leste also varies distinctly by region, because it’s made up primarily of what’s found locally — like corn, red and black beans, fish, pumpkin and different types of leaves.
+And even this has become less predictable during the pandemic, as food shortages have forced many people to eat less or differently than they normally would.